tudorpintea999/kailua/README.md

 ## Development Status

-`kailua` as well as `kona` are still in active development and are not suitable for production usage.
+`kailua` as well as `kona` are still in active development and are NOT suitable for production usage.

 ## Fraud/Validity Proofs